yasirbarlas/yasirbarlas.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a BSc Mathematics student in my second year, studying at Queen Mary, University of London.
+I am currently a BSc Mathematics student in my final year, studying at Queen Mary, University of London.
 The modules I study lean towards the field of statistics, in hopes of becoming a data scientist.

 List of Modules Studying:
 ------